2009 Lincoln Penny Bicentennial Cents: Value, Errors, and Designs

 The 2009 Lincoln Bicentennial Designs

 The first commemorative reverse, named “Birth and Early Childhood in Kentucky” showed a rough log cabin similar to the one where Lincoln was born.
+This is sometimes called the "log cabin penny."

 The second design was named “Formative Years in Indiana.”
 This design portrayed a young adult Lincoln taking a break from rail splitting and studying with a book.
 Lincoln was largely self-taught as a young man.